KarenChen96/Algorithm/com/cecilia/Heap/README.md

     - Comparator<E>: Implements an interface
     - {}: Define a class
-    - new keywork: Create an instance
+    - new keyword: Create an instance
     - (): Call constructor